Pho ... that's Bone Broth Diet Approved

-- Raise the heat to medium-high and add the broth, bok choy, mushrooms, coconut aminos, salt, black pepper, and cayenne.
-When the soup begins to boil, reduce the heat to medium-low and simmer for 10 to 15 minutes.
+Raise heat to medium-high and add broth, bok choy, mushrooms, coconut aminos, salt, black pepper, and cayenne.
+When soup begins to boil, reduce heat to medium-low and simmer for 10 to 15 minutes.

-- Add the zoodles and cilantro and remove from the heat.
-Serve warm, with Thai basil, sriracha, mung bean sprouts, and lime wedges, if desired.
+Add zoodles and cilantro, and remove from heat.
+Serve warm, with Thai basil, Sriracha, mung bean sprouts, and lime wedges, if desired.

-NOTES: Stores have begun selling precut zoodles to save you time in the kitchen.
-If you don’t have a spiralizer, there are other methods you can use to make zucchini pasta.
-You can use a julienne peeler to get straight, skinny zoodles.
-A mandoline or an old-fashioned vegetable peeler will give you wide, flat zoodles.
+NOTE: Most stores sell pre-cut zoodles to save you time in the kitchen.
+If you prefer to make them at home and you don’t have a spiralizer, there are other methods you can use to make zucchini pasta.

 You can also try konjac noodles in the dish for a zero-carb alternative that is very, very close to a rice noodle texture and soaks up the fragrant bone broth flavors perfectly.

 - 80/20 Maintenance/Bone Broth Lifestyle